Greater Auckland (advocacy group): From "Transport Blog" to "Greater Auckland"

 The group was officially incorporated as a society in 2015 as "Greater Auckland", while retaining "Transport Blog" branding online.
 A fundraiser was then set up in early 2017 to fully rebrand the transport blog into a policy advocacy organisation.
 The fundraiser successfully raised $20,000.
 Transport Blog officially switched to Greater Auckland in April 2017.

 Later in 2017, Greater Auckland released its "Congestion Free Network 2", an updated version of the organisation's 2013 "CFN" map, which incorporated several changes, notably the introduction of a light rail line to Auckland Airport.
 The map was editorialised by The Spinoff as "the map that will solve Auckland’s broken transport system".
 In August 2017, the organisation released maps for regional rail from Auckland to other parts of the North Island.

 Mainstream prominence

 The group gained significant prominence in the 2017 general election where its "CFN 2.0" was adopted by the New Zealand Labour Party with significant policy pledges.
-Prominent media commentator Russell Brown dubbed the organisation part of "the rise of a new establishment" in Auckland policy-making, alongside other affiliated organisations like Bike Auckland and Generation Zero.
 This came after the party pledged to complete sections of Auckland's light rail network by 2021.

 In a 2017 article, the news website Politik described the group as "the website policy wonks winning over the Beehive".
 According to Politik, "one senior government minister privately described them as “f****** elitists who have captured the Government."
 In 2018, senior writer for The New Zealand Herald, Simon Wilson, picked Matt Lowrie as the 11th most politically influential Aucklander for his writing on Greater Auckland.

 Later in September 2019, site administrator Patrick Reynolds was appointed to the board of the NZ Transport Agency in a controversial reshuffle.
 Reynolds resigned from Greater Auckland to accommodate the move.